Article by Power & Motion. Read the full article here.

 P&M: Are there specific applications or 3D printing jobs for which this type of service would be most beneficial?

 MS: 3D printing is a great tool for a wide variety of end-use applications and markets.
-We focus primarily on medical, industrial, consumer products, and aerospace and defense applications.
+We focus primarily on medical, industrial, consumer products, and aerospace applications.
 This service is broadly applicable to any type of product development.

 P&M: How is your company seeing the role of 3D printing evolving?